jakebellacera/scenery.js/README.md

 If Scenery could not find your element, then this method will return `null`.

-**The Scenery element will emit a `scenery:initialized` event once the Scenery object finishes initializing.**

 ### Instance methods

 The methods listed below are available to all initialized Scenery objects.